quarkusio/quarkusio.github.io/_guides/guides.md

 <div class="guide-item" markdown="1">
 ## Measuring Performance

-When measuring the footprint of a Protean application, we measure Resident Set Size (RSS) and not the JVM heap size which is only a small part of the overall problem.
+When measuring the footprint of a Quarkus application, we measure Resident Set Size (RSS) and not the JVM heap size which is only a small part of the overall problem.
 The JVM not only allocates native memory for heap (-Xms, -Xmx) but also structures required by the jvm to run your application.

 <a href="{{site.baseurl}}/guides/performance-measure" class="button-cta secondary">READ THE GUIDE</a>
 </div>